run93/CV/README.md

 # CV

-Please note that the GitHub disabled the hyperlinks in PDF.
+Please take notice that GitHub has blocked hyperlinks in the PDF.
-Download first if you want to see more detail using the hyperlinks.
+Download first if you want to see more information through the hyperlinks.